marquis-code/LearnlyAppEduTechBackend/README.md

 E-commerce Product Listing Application
+The Backend of the application was hosted on render.com Here is the url of the backend application (https://app-edu-tech-api.onrender.com)

 This application is a simple e-commerce product listing platform with a Vue.js frontend and a Node.js + Express.js backend.
 The application provides functionalities for product management and user authentication.

 Backend Documentation